Blankeye-zero/Online-Shopping-App/README.md

-An application where users can buy the product.
+A demo application where users can do signup/signin and buy a products.